• Skip to primary navigation

 • Eggs

-• Cornstarch: Or feel free to replace with potato starch, tapioca starch or all-purpose flour.
+• Cornstarch: Or substitute with potato starch, tapioca starch or all-purpose flour.

 • Panko breadcrumbs: This is not your usual breadcrumbs.
 It's a flakier and lighter breadcrumb made of white bread shavings.
-The outside of korokke becomes super crispy thanks to this breadcrumb.
+The outside of korokke becomes super crispy thanks to this breadcrumbs

 • Vegetarian stir fry sauce: Most Asian grocers and online retailers carry this ingredient.
 The best one is by a brand called Lee Kum Kee.
 It's basically a vegetarian version of Oyster sauce.